-To receive a grant from the British Gas Energy Trust, you must fill in an application form.
+To be considered for a grant from the British Gas Energy Trust, you must fill in an online application form.
 This section guides you through the process, provides useful information, and shows you where you can get additional advice.
-Please select the tab you require and use the tools we have provided to help you make a successful application.

 The Trust prioritises help to applicants who are clearly struggling to pay their domestic gas and electricity bills.